-Walnut St (116th to Tiedeman)
+Walnut Street (116th to Tiedeman)

 Walnut Street between 116th Avenue and Tiedeman Avenue (located in the city of Tigard) currently consists of two travel lanes, limited street lighting and inadequate drainage facilities.
 Sidewalks are intermittent and no bicycle facilities exist.
 This section of Walnut Street is adjacent to densely populated residential neighborhoods and Fowler Middle School.

 In addition to this project, the Walnut Street and 135th Avenue intersection will also be upgraded to a signalized intersection in order to accommodate the existing traffic flow.

-This $7.3 million project is funded through phase 3d of the County's Major Streets Transportation Improvement Program (MSTIP).
+This $6.9 million project is funded through phase 3d of the County's Major Streets Transportation Improvement Program (MSTIP).
 The total project cost includes the estimated cost of design, right-of-way and construction and is subject to change.